 The special atmosphere experienced whilst on FATB is consistently commented upon in feedback.
 The shared musical aims of the adult-only participants and beautiful venues certainly help encourage a friendly team-spirit... but it's more than that, and hard to define.
 Many participants choose to return time after time - self-named the "FATBers" who now have their own Members' Area on this website - and it's been a huge privilege for the regular tutors to witness their personal, musical progress.
 An added, wonderful sideline is the number of friendships which were originally born at FATB and which endure spans of many miles.
 In total, many and varied musicians have been welcomed through the doors and immediately adopted into the FATB flock; over the first fifteen years, flute-players of every ability - and from 18 to 80 plus - have each enjoyed selecting the options to personalise the musical experience of FATB their way.

 Zoë and Rachael have been ever-present at Flutes at the Barns from the beginning; the team of Zoë, Rachael and David (our private chef) greet new and returning participants as they arrive at the Peak District venues for their residential courses; in St Albans, Mark Smith regularly teams up with Zoë to accompany for the FATB Flute Days.
 The amazing line-up of tutors and staff since 2003 has also included musical assistants Sarah and Barbara, Jacci - who cooked for us for many courses - and a top-class array of accompanists, including David Jones, Maria King as well as Mark and Rachael.
-There is a long association with All Flutes Plus of London - managers Des, and Ian in more recent years - who provide additional expert advice, and are great friends to the course.
+There is a long association with All Flutes Plus of London - managers Des, and Ian and Georgia in more recent years - who provide additional expert advice, and are great friends to the course.